Programs and Services

 Illicit discharges are a problem because, unlike wastewater which flows to a wastewater treatment plant, stormwater generally flows to waterways without any additional treatment.
 The stormwater that runs through the university storm sewer system ultimately enters Lake Behnke and other area streams, and eventually ends up in the Hillsborough River.

 Examples of illicit discharges include: water from car washing, dumping anything that is not rainwater into storm drains, and runoff from pressure washing activities using chemicals.
 Curb drains and drains with open metal grates are generally part of the storm sewer system, thus discharging into these structures is prohibited.

-To report illicit discharges or spills to the storm sewer system, contact Environmental Health and Safety at 813-974-4036.
+To report illicit discharges or spills to the storm sewer system, click here, or contact Environmental Health and Safety at 813-974-4036.
 After normal business hours, contact the University Police Department at 813-974-2628.